 How to Be a Good Accountability Partner

-You have been invited to play a significant role in your partner’s success.
-What can you do to be a good accountability partner?
+You have been invited to play an important role in your partner’s success.
+So what can you do to be a good accountability partner?

-Here are some indispensable characteristics and actions you will want to keep in mind.
+Here are some indispensable attitudes and actions to keep in mind as you encourage your partner to make good choices.

 Agree with and support your partner’s goals and values.
 Encourage your partner to carry out the action plan to accomplish their goal.
-(If you cannot support your partner’s goal or action plan, you might want to help them reconsider their proposal or withdraw from being their partner.)
+It’s important to clearly define the goal before you agree to be an accountability partner.
+(If you cannot support your partner’s goal or action plan, you might want to help them reconsider their proposal or even withdraw from being their partner.)

 Encourage your partner to carry out the action plan to accomplish their goal.

-Focus positively on your partner’s successes and goals.
-Expect growing successes and reasonable failures.
-Refuse to accept excuses and hold your partner up to do all that they have agreed to pursue.
+Focus positively on your partner’s successes and goals, rather than on their mistakes and shortcomings.
+Expect growing successes and reasonable failures along the way.
+Gently refuse to accept excuses, and hold your partner up to do what they have agreed to pursue.

 Communicate clearly, directly, honestly, and respectfully.
+Regular, genuine communication is key to making your accountability partnership work.
 Ask difficult questions and make critical but helpful observations.
 Keep matters appropriately confidential.

 Seek to build up your partner.